-Professor Wah Kwan Cheng joined USJ after more than 25 years teaching in the United States.
+Professor Wah Kwan Cheng joined USJ in 2017.
 Born and raised in Hong Kong, he holds a Ph.D. in History from the University of Chicago, an M.A. in History from the University of Wisconsin, Madison, and a B.A.
 (History and Chinese) from the University of Hong Kong.
-An intellectual and cultural historian by training, Professor Cheng is working on a manuscript on 19th Century American missionary writings on China and has in recent years also developed an interest in the theory, history, and practice of liberal arts education.

 Articles/Book Chapter/Review Article